roadmanict/roadman.nl/content/posts/dependabot-grouping/index.md

 # Dependabot grouping

-For certain dependencies like Angular it can be useful to group Dependabot Pull Requests.
-This can be done by using the grouping feature:
+For dependencies like Angular, it can be beneficial to group Dependabot pull requests.
+This can be achieved using the grouping feature:

 ```yaml
 version: 2